 Collectively we have years experience working with some of Australia’s leading brands.
 We have solved complex organisational challenges and we've united large teams of people through our work.

 We’re proud of the work we’ve done and so are our clients.

-3. Our focus as a responsible business is to do balance our purpose with profit.
+3. Our focus as a responsible business is to balance purpose with profit.

-If you would like TANK to do some work for you, and expect to have us engage in an unpaid pitch, or pitch paid by a nominal fee that won’t cover the cost of doing the work, we respectfully decline in advance.
+If you would like us to do some work for you, and expect to have us engage in an unpaid pitch, or paid by a nominal fee that won’t cover the cost of doing the work, we respectfully decline in advance.

-If you are a creative agency who also doesn’t believe in working for free, we extend an invitation to you, to take this article and publish it on your own website.
-All we ask is that you credit its original source.
+If you are a creative consultancy who also doesn’t believe in working for free, we extend an invitation to you, to take this article and publish it on your own website.